Vermillion vs. YNAB

 If you’ve been budgeting for a while and feel like you’re “doing it right” but not actually getting ahead, that’s usually a savings rate problem, not a category problem.

-YNAB is great at making you a more attentive spender.
+YNAB is built to make you a more attentive spender.
 Vermillion is built to make you a better saver.
 Those are different goals, and they deserve different tools.

 Choose Vermillion if: